-Carolyn Russo is the curator of the art collection and the trophy collection in her role as a museum specialist.
-As the curator for the transformation of the Museum’s art gallery, she is planning the future vision of the gallery and upcoming art exhibitions.
-With over 30 years of experience at the Museum, Russo is the author of four books: Art of the Airport Tower (Washington, DC: Smithsonian Books, 2015), In Plane View: Abstractions of Flight (New York: powerHouse Books, 2007), Artifacts of Flight (New York: Harry N. Abrams, 2003), and Women and Flight: Portraits of Contemporary Women Pilots (Boston, New York, London: Bulfinch Press, 1997).
+Carolyn Russo is the curator of the art collection, trophy collection, and temporary curator of the poster collection in her capacity as a museum specialist.
+She is the lead curator of the art gallery and is planning upcoming art exhibitions for its reopening in 2025.
+With over 30 years of experience at the Museum, Russo is the author of four books:(Washington, DC: Smithsonian Books, 2015), New York: powerHouse Books, 2007), (New York: Harry N. Abrams, 2003), and (Boston, New York, London: Bulfinch Press, 1997).

-Art exhibitions Russo curated for the museum include Alan Bean: Painting Apollo, First Artist on Another World exhibition from July 16, 2009 – January 13, 2010, Aircraft: The Jet as Art by Jeffrey Milstein from November 25, 2011 – November 25, 2012, Searching for Goldilocks by Angela Palmer from July 26, 2013 – December 1, 2013, co-curator for High Art: A Decade of Collecting from July 26, 2013 – December 1, 2013, and the Great Picture from April 22, 2014 – November 2014.
+Alan Bean: Painting Apollo, First Artist on Another World exhibition from July 16, 2009 – January 13, 2010, by Jeffrey Milstein from November 25, 2011 – November 25, 2012, by Angela Palmer from July 26, 2013 – December 1, 2013, co-curator for from July 26, 2013 – December 1, 2013, and the from April 22, 2014 – November 2014.

 Art of the Airport Tower (on tour from November 2015 – to present),with Anne Collins Goodyear (on tour from 2009 to 2015), and , a widely circulated seven-year Smithsonian Institution Traveling Exhibition Service traveling exhibition.